Chilly galactic wind surprises astronomers

 Biography Emma Foxell

-Emma Foxell is a science communication intern at ESO.
+Emma Foxell is the former ESO blog editor, and a former science communication intern at ESO.
 Before this, she completed her PhD at the University of Warwick (UK) in the field of exoplanets and transit surveys, focusing on red dwarfs.